kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 button.
 I would much rather find out where readers actually get stuck than guess.

+For that signal to be trustworthy, two things have to line up.
+Each page is stamped with the commit SHA of the source it was built from, and every quiz carries a stable id, so a response correlates to an exact version of the book, and reordering questions never silently re-attaches old answers to a new question.

 ## What is in the book

 Nine of the twelve modules are recorded; I expect to finish the last